Our thinking

 The minister also evaluates whether the foreign investor is directly or indirectly under the control of any administrative agency of any non-EU state (including its ownership structure or financing); whether the foreign investor is or was involved in any activity relating to public security or public order in any other member state; and whether there is substantial risk that the applicant will commit any crime or illegal activity.

-It is worth highlighting that under the Special FDI Regime, a new preemption right has been introduced for the Hungarian state relating to transactions affecting companies active in power generation with solar power plants.
-The relevant rules for these cases say that if the target of a potential transaction is a Hungarian company active in power generation with solar power plants, then the FDI notification shall include an additional notification to the Minister of National Economy noting that the preemption rights of the Hungarian state may apply to the transaction.
+It is worth highlighting that under the Special FDI Regime, there is a pre-emption right for the Hungarian state relating to transactions affecting companies active in power generation with solar power plants.
+The relevant rules for these cases say that if the target of a potential transaction is a Hungarian company active in power generation with solar power plants, then the FDI notification shall include an additional notification to the Minister of National Economy noting that the pre-emption rights of the Hungarian state may apply to the transaction.

-If the minister also concludes that the transaction is subject to the preemption right of the state, then the Ministry of National Economy informs the minister responsible for energy policy about the transaction, who can decide on exercising the preemption right within 15 business days from receiving the information.
-If the minister responsible for energy policy decides to exercise the preemption right, then the original transaction shall be concluded by and between the seller and the Hungarian state, and the Minister of National Economy will not decide on the FDI notification.
+If the minister also concludes that the transaction is subject to the pre-emption right of the state, then the Ministry of National Economy informs the minister responsible for energy policy about the transaction, who can decide on exercising the pre-emption right within 15 business days (30 business days under the Act) from receiving the information.
+If the minister responsible for energy policy decides to exercise the pre-emption right, then the original transaction shall be concluded by and between the seller and the Hungarian state, and the Minister of National Economy will not decide on the FDI notification.

 Review process timeline